-In the future it is essential that we change our approach to end to end journeys, recognising that new innovations can reduce inequalities and contribute to a just transition to Net Zero.
+In the future it is essential that we change our approach to end-to-end journeys, recognising that changes to existing services and new innovations can reduce inequalities and contribute to a just transition to Net Zero.
 There are many examples from elsewhere where new approaches have been adopted, taking advantage of advances in technology and changes to land use planning policies.

 Whilst technology may provide future solutions, its use can also create barriers for some Deaf people, disabled people and older people.
-Careful consideration needs to be given to the design of digital platforms as well as non-digital alternatives.
+Careful consideration needs to be given to the design of digital platforms as well as providing non-digital alternatives.